makrai/notes/kratzer88-stage-level-individual-level-pred.md

 must

-Since there Is no eKample tht�t must be known
+Since there Is no eKample thtat must be known
 Since I t is not necessary that an example be known

 - --